Maimoonakhan178/Flower-Recognition-System/README.md

         ├── sunflower
         ├── tulip
         └── rose
-Code Overview

 The main script flower_recognition.py includes the following steps:

-Importing Required Libraries: Import all necessary libraries for data processing, model building, and evaluation.
+**Importing Required Libraries: Import all necessary libraries for data processing, model building, and evaluation.
 Loading and Preprocessing Data: Load images from the dataset, resize them, and assign labels.
 Visualizing Random Images: Visualize some random images from the dataset with their labels.
 Label Encoding and One Hot Encoding: Encode the labels and convert them to one-hot vectors.